JSweet314/go-api-boilerplate/README.md

 * [Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 * [Install Docker](https://docs.docker.com/v17.09/engine/installation/)

-## Cloning the Respository
+## Cloning the Repository
-Please note the official Golang recommendation for [organing your Go projects](https://golang.org/doc/code.html#Organization).
+Please note the official Golang recommendation for [organizing your Go projects](https://golang.org/doc/code.html#Organization).

 To clone the repository to your local machine, run the following command in your command line or terminal

     $ git clone git@github.com:jsweet314/go-api-boilerplate.git <project directory>

 ### Updating Project Module Names
 **Important!
-Replace ALL occurences of the boilerplate name with you project name.**
+Replace ALL occurrences of the boilerplate name with you project name.**

 **This is necessary to ensure existing boilerplate modules are found and associated with your project!**